 An example helps illustrate the specific multi-cloud costs an enterprise can incur.

-- current network configurations, plus bandwidth and latency requirements; and
+- Current network configurations, plus bandwidth and latency requirements.

-Here's a closer look at three of these factors and how they play a role in multi-cloud cost optimization.
+Take a closer look at these three factors and how they play a role in multi-cloud cost optimization.

 1. Data lifecycles